 Altar Flowers: Flowers are given in memory of loved ones or in thanksgiving at Sunday services.
 A sign-up sheet is provided on the bulletin board.

 Altar Guild: The members of the Altar Guild prepare the altar for our services of Holy Eucharist.
 They do many tasks to assure that all things needed to celebrate the Holy Eucharist are provided.
-If interested in volunteering please see Martha Fernald.
+If interested in volunteering please contact the Parish Office.

 Bell Choir: We are blessed to have 50 hand bells.
-If you are interested, see our Choir Director, Jeff Stokley.
+If you are interested, see our Choir Director, Herb Lazration.

 Christian Education: Help to give our children a sound Christian foundation.
 Please see the sign-up sheet on the bulletin board to assist with church school classes.